threefoldfoundation/www_threefold_farming/content/page/tech/headerSolution4/headerSolution4.md

 link1: /3node
 ---

-3Node enables everyone to extend the ThreeFold Grid.
-It is powered by ThreeFold technology that permits tech users to host their IT workloads in the most advanced internet architecture in the world.
+3Node is the building block of the ThreeFold Grid and is powered by ThreeFold’s technology.
+It can host open internet services, secure enterprise systems, websites, applications and beyond.
+It runs the world's software via smart contracts and all data remains fully private to the user.